carloscastellanos/teaching/Arduino/Apps/lanterns.md

 Observe and interact with your lanterns.
 You can try:

 1. Slow vs Fast Light
-  * What changes more: glow or motion?
+  - What changes more: glow or motion?

 2. Hand Shadows
-  * Can you “breathe” with the system?
+  - Can you “breathe” with the system?

 3. Sharp Spikes
-  * What does a sudden or erratic delta feel like visually?
+  - What does a sudden or erratic delta feel like visually?

 4. Different Data Mappings
-  * How does the behavior of the lanterns change if you alter the data mappings (i.e. ranges for `glow` or `lift`)
+  - How does the behavior of the lanterns change if you alter the data mappings (i.e. ranges for `glow` or `lift`)

 ## Step 7: Discussion

 - What kind of behaviors feel expressive?
 - Is absolute brightness or change more important?
 - How would this differ with a potentiometer?
 A force sensor?
+Breath?
+Humidity?

 Try to think less in terms of sensors as simply measureing the environment and more in terms of interpretation through constraints.

+## Step 8: Experimentation and Extension
+Experiment with ways to extend or alter this app.
+Challenge yourself to push this further.
+Here are some ideas:

+- Add color shifts based on rising vs falling light.
+- Spawn new lanterns on sharp light spikes.
+- Gradually fade the lanterns away if there is no interactivity.
+- Replace the photocell with another analog sensor
+- Use a second sensor to control wind direction.
+- Record sensor data and replay it like a visual memory.

 ## Step 9: Wrap-Up and Q&A
 - Technical questions
+- Design questions
 - More resources available on myCourses